 Personalized Nutrition: The State of the Art

 Personalized nutrition is not, by any measure, an exact science.
-As we can read in the website Food Insight, scientists are still learning about the complex relationships among the many aspects that make up our lives.
+As we can read on the website Food Insight, scientists are still learning about the complex relationships among the many aspects that make up our lives.
 We all have different behaviors, eating patterns, genes, and environments.
 They all influence our health in one way or another, to one degree or another, and they all interact with each other in unpredictable ways.
-Add to this the problems of trying to get people to accurately report what they eat, when they eat, and how they eat!
+Add to this the problems of trying to get people to accurately report what they eat, when they eat, and how they eat.